GayatriKodukula/TO-DO-GAME-java/README.md

 # TO-DO-GAME-java
 # 🎮 TODO Game – Gamified Task Manager

-A Java console application that turns your to-do list into an RPG.
+A gamified Java task manager that turns productivity into an RPG experience with XP, levels, streaks, rewards, an in-game store, and inventory system.

 ## Requirements
 - Java 17+ (any JDK)